Xilinx/dfx-mgr/README.md

 ### shell.json

-shell.json describes the base shell configuration information.
+shell.json describes the base/static shell configuration information.
 Optional fields can be skipped if not desired.

 One of the below type should be used for shell_type as per your design.